kazumi513/tradingbot/README.md

 Ideal for algorithmic trading experiments, AI finance projects, or learning ML in trading. **Paper trading only** – use at your own risk with real funds.

-*Key Tech: TensorFlow, Alpaca API, NewsAPI, yfinance, Optuna*
+*Key tools: TensorFlow, Alpaca API, NewsAPI, yfinance, Optuna*

 ---
 **🚀 Try it out:** Clone, add API keys to `.env`, and run `python desi.py` (default: analyzes TSLA).
 Contributions welcome!